nicgordon/spotifyquizbot/README.md

 #### Configure your bot

-Create a file named `setup.js` and populate it with:
+Create a file named `setup.js` in the root of the project and populate it with:

 ```javascript
 export default {